sfera-labs/knowledge-base/raspberrypi/kernel-modules-ubuntu.md

     dtc -@ -Hepapr -I dts -O dtb -o <MODULE_NAME>.dtbo <MODULE_NAME>.dts sudo cp <MODULE_NAME>.dtbo /boot/firmware/overlays/

-Finally, the `/boot/config.txt` file in RPi OS, corresponds to `/boot/firmware/config.txt` in Ubuntu.
-Add the `dtoverlay=<MODULE_NAME>` line there to enable the module.

 All the other installation steps and usage of the `/sys/class/` files are the same.